rathanwesha953-jpg/CreateFlow-AI/development_log.md

 # Development Log

 ## 1. AI Coding Assistant Used
-* I used Gemini as my AI coding assistant for this project.
+* I used chatgpt and claude as my AI coding assistant for this project.

 ## 2. AI Model Used
 * I used Gemini's latest model capabilities to generate and debug code.